abinashgit005/hashnode-backup/clr63cnvr000c08l5d145d0wz.md

 deployment.yml

+Deployment object in k8s is a superset of ReplicaSet.
-in deployment manifest file, in the spec section we need to give the pod specification so that it will create the desired numbers of pods (as mentioned in replicas option).
+In deployment manifest file, in the spec section we need to give the pod specification so that it will create the desired numbers of pods (as mentioned in replicas option).

 \* Make sure you have same labels in pod and deployment's selector &gt; matchLabels section